vankesteren/server_docs/serversetup.md

 To use all the cores, we need to create a version of R with a higher-than-default number of simultaneously allowed "connections".
 For this, we need to download the source code of R itself, then adjust a value in the file `connections.c` and then compile R.

-More info on compiling R from source is [here](https://docs.posit.co/resources/install-r-source.html), and more info on this connections thing is [here]()
+More info on compiling R from source is [here](https://docs.posit.co/resources/install-r-source.html), and more info on this connections thing is [here](https://search.r-project.org/CRAN/refmans/parallelly/html/availableConnections.html#How-to-increase-the-limit).

-First, add the R source repository to the apt sources using the [`nano`]() text editor
+First, add the R source repository to the apt sources using the built-in [`nano`](https://en.wikipedia.org/wiki/GNU_nano) text editor

 ```bash
 # find the name of the source list